-- The first sentence of Article 3.6.1.2.3 is changed to: - The design tandem shall consist of a pair of 50 kip axles spaced 4' apart. - The first sentence of Article 3.6.1.2.4 is changed to: - The design lane load shall consist of a load of 0.700 klf uniformly distributed in the longitudinal direction. - The first sentence of Article 3.6.1.3.1, third bullet item, is changed to: - o For negative moment between points of contraflexure, the uniform load specified above shall be considered with the tandem load above. - Wherever a wheel load is specified, a 25 kip load shall be used.
+- The first sentence of Article 3.6.1.2.3 is changed to: - The design tandem shall consist of a pair of 50 kip axles spaced 4' apart. - The first sentence of Article 3.6.1.2.4 is changed to: - The design lane load shall consist of a load of 0.700 klf uniformly distributed in the longitudinal direction. - The third bullet of Article 3.6.1.3.1 is changed to: - For negative moment between points of contraflexure under a uniform load on all spans, and reaction at interior piers only, 100 percent of the effect of two design tandems spaced a minimum of 50.0 ft between the lead axle of one tandem and the rear axle of the other tandem, combined with 100 percent of the effect of the design lane load.
+The two design tandems shall be placed in adjacent spans to produce maximum force effects. - Wherever a wheel load is specified, a 25 kip load shall be used.